Karishma-Kuria/DL-AgeGender-Prediction-Project/README.md

 # DL-AgeGender-Prediction-Project

 # Team Name - DL- Drivers
-### Team Members: Akanksha Rawat, Karishma Kuria , Nisha Mohan Devadiga
+### Team Members: Akanksha Rawat, Karishma Kuria , Nisha Mohan Devadiga (Each team member has done individual research and contributed in all the part throughout the project, provided feedback)

 ## Project Insight
 <ul>